MicrosoftDocs/security-updates.es-es/security-updates/WindowsUpdateServices/runningreports-18158399.md

 <tbody>
 <tr class="odd">
 <td style="border:1px solid black;">Title</td>
-<td style="border:1px solid black;">The name of the update.
+<td style="border:1px solid black;">The name of the update.</br>
 To view the properties for an update, click an update in this column.
-The update properties box provides the following information:
+The update properties box provides the following information:</br>
-The <strong>Details</strong> tab contains general information about the update.
+The <strong>Details</strong> tab contains general information about the update.</br>
 The <strong>Status</strong> tab contains status information for the update by computer group.
 This is also what you see in computer group view.
-You can also expand this view into computer view by expanding a computer group.
+You can also expand this view into computer view by expanding a computer group.</br>
 The <strong>Revisions</strong> tab displays information about changes to the update.</td>
 </tr>
 <tr class="even">